Destroy the Runner: History

 On April 22, 2016, the band updated their Facebook.
 This update hinted at new material, and also reestablished the band's original members to their current lineup.

 On May 1, 2016, the band announced that the four original band members were regrouping and had already written songs that were ready to be recorded for an EP, Void, through an Indiegogo campaign.
+The band streamed their first single from the album "End Transmission" on November 16, 2016, and released an accompanying lyric video They would additionally release a lyric video for the song "Underwater" on November 30.